San Francisco Armory: 1976–2006

-After 1976, the building was largely unused for the next 30 years, though in 1978 the building was registered as a Class 2 historical landmark in the National Register of Historic Places.
+After 1976, the building was largely unused for the next 30 years, though in 1978 it was registered as a Class 2 historical landmark in the National Register of Historic Places.
 Several spaceship-interior scenes in the Star Wars movie The Empire Strikes Back were filmed there, and the San Francisco Opera used the large inner court of The Armory for set construction and rehearsals until the mid-1990s.

 By this time, The Armory was in a heavy state of disrepair.
 Various uses of the building were proposed from 1996 to 2006, including self storage units, a rehabilitation clinic, a gym with a rock wall, a dot-com office park, a telecommunications switching center, luxury housing, and low-income housing.

 Many of these proposals were marked by acrimonious debates between various community interests.
 Concerns over gentrification, social and environmental impact or the unsuitability of the structure for various uses resulted in none of the various plans for the structure reaching fruition.
 The building eventually came to be described, variously, as "a herd of white elephants", "cursed", and "not a friendly building".
 The stairs in the main entrance of the armory also became a well-known skateboarding location referred to as "3-Up 3-Down".